 How does the REP work?

-Each module can be presented as a structured class (with slides, teaching guides and classroom games), but for groups wanting more flexibility or spontaneity, you can tailor the modules to meet your needs and interests.
-The REP is designed to ‘teach the teacher’ first, and gives teachers all the tools you need to present these modules in your own classroom or learning environment.
+Each module can be presented as a structured class (with slides, teaching guides and classroom activities), but for groups wanting more flexibility or spontaneity, you can tailor the modules to meet your needs and interests.
+The REP is designed to give presenters all the tools needed to present these modules in any classroom or learning environment.

-Community Law Centres partner with groups of young volunteers (either through their local law schools or other volunteer groups such as Law in Schools), to deliver the REP in schools and alternative education centres throughout Aotearoa.
+Community Law Centres partner with groups of young volunteers (either through their local law schools or other volunteer groups), to deliver the REP in schools and alternative education centres throughout Aotearoa.

 If your school, youth programme or alternative education centre would like some REP training, please contact your local Community Law Centre.